pr-Mais/noor/README.md

 It's important to put your own Firebase service file in order to run the app, as it uses Remote Config and Firebase Messaging.

 1. Create a [new Firebase project](https://console.firebase.google.com/).
 2. Add a new Android or iOS app, depending on which device you want to use, and follow the configuration steps to connect Noor to your Firebase project.
+This could help: https://firebase.google.com/docs/flutter/setup
 3. Go to Remote Config page.
 4. Add a new parameter with name `noorThker`, with any value of your choice.
 5. Go to Cloud Messaging page, and enable it for your project.
 6. To setup the cloud function that trigger a notification each time the Remote Config variable changes on the console, find the code in [this repo](https://github.com/Maryom/Noor_RemoteConfig).

+> **NOTE:** You can't really run the app without it, so make sure to set it up.
+>
+> The app needs some files generated the `flutterfire_cli`, specifically `lib/firebase_options.dart`, `android/app/google-services.json`, and `ios/Runner/GoogleService-Info.plist`.
+>
+> So make sure to follow the link in **step 2** if you haven't already.

 ### 2. (optional) FVM Setup